Paul and I founded MyPet as we both had dreadful experiences with microchip databases.

 We actually did a survey recently. we asked:

 Since moving to MyPet microchips, Have we made microchipping easier for you and the team?

 Check out the chart below straight from the survey results:

 The proof is in the pudding

 We’re super excited for what the next year will bring, we’ve got lots of exciting plans coupled with the current legislation review which we hope will improve microchip databases for everyone involved from Vets to Pet owners.

-We set out to build a better, fairer and easier to use platform for all users of microchip databases.
+We set out to build a better, fairer and easier-to-use platform for all users of microchip databases.
 We’ve done that now.
 It doesn’t stop there though.
 We will keep delivering amazing customer service.
 We will keep releasing updates to the platform monthly, we will keep adding features that make the product better for everyone involved from Dog Wardens to Pet owners.

-We love hearing from anyone about what we could do better and problems you’ve encountered with databases no matter if your a pet owner, dog warden, Police Officer, Vet or Animal Rescue.
+We love hearing from anyone about what we could do better and problems you’ve encountered with databases no matter if you’re a pet owner, dog warden, Police Officer, Vet or Animal Rescue.
 Please pop me an email at firstname.lastname@example.org if you’d like to chat.